Christian Jessen: Arlene Foster

 In 2020, the First Minister of Northern Ireland Arlene Foster launched legal action against Jessen for defamation over a tweet in December 2019 that falsely claimed she had been having an extra-marital affair.
 The tweet was not deleted until two weeks after it was posted.
 In court, Foster alleged that the tweet was posted at a time when some anonymous Twitter accounts were claiming she was having an affair with one of her security guards.
 It was further alleged that Jessen had been contacted 13 times by email and letter about it but had not answered.
 In May 2021, Mr Justice McAlinden awarded Foster £125,000 in damages and full costs after Jessen lost the case, describing his conduct as "an outrageously bad libel".
 The judge added that Jessen's failure to apologise for or to retract the libel were aggravating features.

 Personal life

-Jessen is gay and his partner, Rogério Barreto, is Brazilian.
+Jessen's partner is Rogério Barreto, who is Brazilian.
 His father is German and his mother is English.

 He is an atheist, a humanist, and a patron of Humanists UK, a charity that advocates for secularism, equalities, and human rights.
 He has stated that he has muscle dysmorphia.

 He endorsed Boris Johnson during the 2019 Conservative Party leadership election.

+Christian revealed on Would I Lie to You? that he sleeps with a taxidermied monkey named Elsie, which he bought from a specialist shop after spotting it in a magazine advert.